skoolkid/skoolkit/sphinx/source/man/bin2sna.py.rst

 -o, --org `ORG`
   Set the origin address.
-The default origin address is 65536 minus the length of file.bin.
+The default origin address is 65536 minus the length of file.bin. `ORG` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -p, --stack `STACK`
   Set the stack pointer.
-The default value is `ORG`.
+The default value is `ORG`. `STACK` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -s, --start `START`
   Set the address at which to start execution when the snapshot is loaded.
-The default start address is `ORG`.
+The default start address is `ORG`. `START` must be a decimal number, or a hexadecimal number prefixed by '0x'.

 -V, --version
   Show the SkoolKit version number and exit.